Student Success Stories - Nicky - Starting Fresh in France

 Now in her second year in France, Nicky’s French is no longer something she’s “working on.”
 It’s part of how she lives.

-For Nicky, learning French hasn’t been about perfection.
-It’s been about letting go, joining in and learning to say what matters in the moment.
+For Nicky, learning French is no longer been about perfection.
+It’s all about letting go, joining in and learning to see what's happening in the moment.

 Nicky comes to a live group class once a week.
 She uses her annual subscription to Bonjour Brilliance to hone in on areas of study that naturally come up through her conversations in France.
 The Learn French libraries work really well for her dip in and out study needs.
 She has also attended a week long online immersive course that she says really helped shift her French along to the next level.